rafaelsouzaf/denk-library/README.md

 `mvn spring-boot:run -Dspring.profiles.active=prod`

+### Graphical Interface

+Is not the objective of this project create a visual interface to manage the information.
+I have been working with web interfaces for long years and it's not a challenge for me.
+My main goal with this project is practice Spring features.

 ### cURL commands

-Ar this moment the project does't have graphical interface, so to try it you can use `curl` or Postman [https://www.getpostman.com/].
+To manage the web service we can use `curl` or Postman [https://www.getpostman.com/].

 #### Book
 | Action | COMMAND |